 We can issue a donation receipt for donations of €300 or more.

-For this purpose, please send us a separate email with the subject “Request for donation receipt” to: info@freieukraine-braunschweig.de Please include your first name, last name, address, donation date and donated amount, as well as a screenshot of the bank transfer.
-You will receive your donation receipts in time for your next tax return.
-The deadlines for the 2022 tax return are 31.07.2023 or 28.02.2024 if you consult a tax advisor.
+To do this, please send us a separate email with the subject “Request for a donation receipt” to: kontakt@chancengeben.org.
+Please include your first and last name, address, donation date and amount donated, as well as a screenshot of the transfer.

 Henning Kramer